 Tips, tricks, and advice

 - Don’t remove the backing paper.
 If you’re gifting a set of DIY vinyl decals, or a homemade vinyl sticker book, leave the project on the backing paper.

 - Be careful with your ink.
 Allow the ink to completely dry on inkjet printable vinyl before working with it.

 - Avoid using a laser printer.
 Some printable vinyl is compatible with a laser printer, but the heat generated from its operation will often melt the vinyl or activate the adhesive backing too early.
 I really recommend starting with an inkjet printer, or using printable vinyl that’s specifically designed for laserjet use.

 - If you notice your ink running when you place the laminate or acrylic spray, let the page dry for up to a day to let the ink fully set.
 Some types of ink take longer to set.

-Okay, now that we’ve talked about how to make our own stickers, let’s start thinking about taking it to the next level and making… a bit of income!
+Okay, now that we’ve talked about how to make our own stickers with Cricut Print-Then-Cut, let’s start thinking about taking it to the next level and making… a bit of income!

 How To Start Your Own Vinyl Decal Business from Home

 Wouldn’t it be great to be able to make money while making the sort of crafts you love?
 It’s a dream a lot of people have, from everyone at your local crafts fair to almost 2 million sellers on Etsy!

 Don’t let that number intimidate you though.
 It can be a competitive market, but as long as you keep your startup costs low you aren’t risking very much by selling your work.